JonahsOrg/workflows/README.md

 ## Todo
 - [x] Create an environment variable for the label and use it to create / add a label to a node
-- [X] Create environment variable for the branch to copy into a new feature branch
+- [x] Create environment variable for the branch to copy into a new feature branch
 - [x] Set an output variable of the linked branch name to use in create-pr
 - [x] Create an organization PAT for accessing projects
 - [x] Make a regex pattern that branch names have to fit in order to be created
 - [x] change the variable names on the action files to be more reusable (ex. create-pr uses a var called 'linked_branch_name', change to 'branch_name')
 - [x] link the pr and issue with comments
+- [ ] change the trigger from the issue creation to attaching a label
+  - [ ] Use a json file to manage the labels for a repo
 - [ ] add a task list including the pr to the issue - https://docs.github.com/en/issues/managing-your-tasks-with-tasklists/about-tasklists
   - [ ] create an edit description action
 - [ ] make a create repository action for a core repo